 Students must arrive at school on time to receive a quality instructional program.
-Being on time is important and helps students to become responsible.
-All students should be in their classroom ready to learn by 8:00 am.
-Middle School students must also be on time to all of their classes within the day.
-Excessive unexcused tardies or unexcused early pick-ups of more than 30 minutes in a school year will result UPCS initiating the SARB (School Attendance Review Board) process, which may include summoning parents and students to a meeting, creating a contract, and/or ultimately a hearing before representatives from local law enforcement and the District Attorney's office.
+Arriving on time is important and helps students be responsible.
+All students must be in their classroom ready to learn by 8:00 am.
+Students must arrive no later than 7:55 to have time to arrive to class by 8:00 am.
+Doors open at 7:45 am.
+Secondary students must also be on time to all of their classes during the day.
+Excessive unexcused tardies or unexcused early pick-ups of more than 30 minutes in a school year will result in UPCS initiating the SARB (School Attendance Review Board) process, which may include calling parents and students to a meeting, creating a contract, or ultimately a hearing before representatives of the local police and the District Attorney's office.